Noah-Huppert/resume/README.md

 # Spell Check
 Spelling is very important in a resume.
 This repository provides a couple make targets to assist in the task of spell checking.

+## Custom Dictionary
+These targets will use a custom technical words dictionary along with the aspell GNU utility.

+This custom dictionary is located in the `technical-words.aspell.en.pwd` file.
+It contains technical words that are not considered official English words.
+This allows the aspell utility to correctly spell check the repository.
+Without any false positives.

+## Targets
-To run a spell check on the resume, and any markdown files run the `spell` make
+To run spell check on the resume and any markdown files, run the `spell` make
 target:

 ```bash